Austin Presbyterian Theological Seminary: History

 Austin Presbyterian Theological Seminary was preceded by Austin School of Theology, 1884 – 1895, and Stuart Seminary, originally Stuart Female Seminary, 1876 – 1899.

 Austin Seminary opened its doors on October 1, 1902, after years of work by the Synod of Texas of the Presbyterian Church in the United States to create a Seminary for formal theological education for Presbyterian ministers in the Southwest who would then stay in the Southwest and serve the growing number of Presbyterian churches in Texas.
-There was much debate about where to house the Seminary, and Sherman, Texas where Austin College was already in business was a key contender, but Austin was ultimately chosen in 1899, in part because of the success of a predecessor school, The Austin School of Theology (1884-1895), and in part because the building and grounds of a former girl’s school in Austin (the Stuart Female Seminary, which had been active from 1876-1899) were donated by the heirs of the school’s founders and the Trustees of the former Austin School of Theology.
+There was much debate about where to house the Seminary, and Sherman, Texas where Austin College was already in business was a key contender, but Austin was ultimately chosen in 1899, in part because of the success of a predecessor school, The Austin School of Theology (1884-1895), and in part because the building and grounds of a former girls' school in Austin (the Stuart Female Seminary, which had been active from 1876-1899) were donated by the heirs of the school’s founders and the Trustees of the former Austin School of Theology.
 Stuart Hall, as the building was known, was in East Austin at 9th and Navasota, and came with fully furnished dorm rooms, a large dining hall, a library with 1,100 volumes, a dining hall, and a chapel, with an electric trolley line running in front of the school.
 TR Sampson started work as the first president on June 10, 1900, and his initial job was to raise enough money and attract enough new students & faculty to officially open the Seminary.
 He was successful and the first class graduated in 1905.
 By 1906, however, the limitations of Stuart Hall were becoming obvious.
 The biggest of which was the two-mile distance between Austin Seminary and the University of Texas.
 Many seminary students took classes at both institutions and faculty, also frequently taught at both schools.
 The board started looking for land near UT and making a plan and raising funds to move the campus.
 This, once again, caused some discussion about moving the Seminary out of Austin.
 Two buildings, Sampson Hall (the dorm and classroom/administration building) and Lubbock Hall (the dining hall), along with some housing for faculty, were built on the site of the current campus at 27th and Speedway and classes started at the new location in March 1908.